Action Dad

-Action Dad is a 2011 Brazilian-American animated series created by Andrew Dickman.
+Action Dad is a 2012 animated series created by Andrew Dickman.
 It was produced by Animation Development Company and Toonzone Studios.
 The show features the voices of Chelan Simmons, Lee Tockar and Michael Donovan.
-The show premiered in Brazil on September 12, 2012 on Cartoon Network Brazil.
+The show premiered in Brazil on September 12, 2012, on Cartoon Network Brazil.
 The show has also aired in Portugal, Israel and France.
 Although previously thought to premiere in mid-2011, the show has yet to be distributed in the United States as of 2014.